sersavsnz/exercise.ab_test/README.md

-# Case Study Data Scientist for Product
+# Case Study Data Scientist

 ## Note
 This test assignment was given to me at the second stage of thes interview with one of the German companies.
 It followed by one hour discussion.
 I have successfully passed it and was offered a job position.